Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 This repository includes the R Markdown file for the final paper explaining this project, and a knitted html version of this paper is hosted at: https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/

+<a href="https://youtu.be/mi9f62sXySA">A video presentation is included,</a> with a walkthrough of the project powerpoint provided in this file.

 This course was taught in the R programming language, and curriculum topics for this course included probability and descriptive statistics, data wrangling, data analysis, and an introduction to machine learning.

 #Data Story - Please <a href="https://carlrlarson.shinyapps.io/Basketball_End-Game_Analysis_Springboard/">see this hosted write-up</a> for the full story, but to summarize the problem, basketball is a popular global sport and coaches, fans, gamblers and more are all interested in the mathematical limits of when is too late for a comeback victory?
 Is it garbage time or not?
 Should the coach take out the star player or not?
 Should a fan leave early to beat traffic or not?